 But what’s most disturbing about the treatment of animals inside this facility is that it’s largely ‘business as usual’.

 While a few breaches of Australian regulations are clear, the fully conscious slaughter that causes the most suffering to the animals, is allowed under Australia’s live export rules.

 The distressing footage from inside this Australian government approved slaughterhouse wasn’t the only evidence of animal cruelty documented by our investigators.
 In 40+ degree heat, frightened Australian sheep were being manhandled and shoved into car boots and being sold for private slaughter — in blatant breach of Australia’s live export regulations.

 It’s been ten years since regulations were introduced to ban some of the worst cruelty of live export.
 Every year since, Animals Australia has documented exporters breaking these rules.

 Despite thousands of animals suffering as a result, not one live export company has had their license suspended.
 In fact, the exporter at the center of these latest allegations — Livestock Shipping Services — is a repeat offender.

-The Morrison Government’s unconditional support for the live export industry makes a future Labor government the best chance we currently have of ending this trade.
+A new Labor government the best chance we currently have of ending this trade.